antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * In field 3 select View Geneset
-*
-* View geneset with the combined signature and observe the high and low portions are similar
+* Click next and select geneset_r2provided_genelists
+* Click next, leave selection as is and click next
+* Select both signatures that were derived before by CTRL click on the MES (r2_mesadrn_mes) and ADNR (r2_mesadrn_mes) signatures and click next

 ---------
   ![](_static/images/R2d2_logo.png)**Which samples group together?**